choria-io/go-choria/README.md

 Choria is a framework for building Control Planes, Orchestration Systems and Programmable Infrastructure.

-This is a daemon written in Go that hosts services, autonomous agents and generally provide a secure hosting environment for callable logic that you can interact with from code.
+This is a daemon and related tools written in Go that hosts services, autonomous agents and generally provide a secure hosting environment for callable logic that you can interact with from code.

 More information about the project can be found on [Choria.IO](https://choria.io).